UNCW-Randall-Library/UNCW-Randall-Library/module1/2022-04-06-welcome-to-r.md

 ## Data Structures

  Now that you are familiar with the set up of R, it is important to learn the vocabulary the comes along with the interface.
-Next module I will introduce the code needed to create these objects in Rstudio.
+In the next module I will introduce the code needed to create these objects in Rstudio.

  **Vector**

 A vector is a data structure.
 It contains elements of the same type in a sequence.

-An example of a vector would be:An example of a vector would be:
+An example of a vector would be:
 ```{r}
 vector<-c(1,2,3,4,5,6)

 ```
 As you can see, this vector is numeric.
-Vectors could be any type of variable as long as each data point is the same type.
+Vectors could be any type of variable as long as each data point is the same type (see Variable Type section.

 **Matrices**